a-bali/janitor/README.md

 ## Configuration and usage

 For configuration, a YAML formatted file is required.
 Please use the [sample configuration file](config.yml) and change it according to your needs, particularly the following blocks:
-* mqtt: this block defines the server and topics for MQTT monitoring (can be omitted)
+* `mqtt:` this block defines the server and topics for MQTT monitoring (default: none)
+* `mqtthistory:` this variable defines the number of records to keep per MQTT topic, used for calculating average transmission frequency (default: 10)
-* ping: this block defines the hosts for ping-based monitoring (can be omitted)
+* `ping:` this block defines the hosts for ping-based monitoring (default: none)
+* `pinginterval:` this variable defines the frequency for ping tests in seconds (default: 60)
+* `http:` this block defines the addresses for HTTP-based monitoring; if a value is specified, it is used for checking the content of the reply, otherwise all successful replies (status code 200) will be accepted (default: none)
+* `httpinterval:` this variable defines the frequency for http tests in seconds (default: 60)
+* `httptimeout:` this variable defines the timeout for HTTP requests in milliseconds (default: 5000)
-* telegram: this block defines the token and chat id for Telegram (can be omitted)
+* `telegram:` this block defines the token and chat id for Telegram (default: none)
-* gotify: this block defines the server and token for Gotify (can be omitted)
+* `gotify:` this block defines the server and token for Gotify (default: none)
-* pinginterval: this variable defines the frequency for ping tests in seconds
-* web: this block defines the port for the built-in web server
+* `web:` this block defines the port for the built-in web server (default: 8080)
-* history: this variable defines the number of records to keep per MQTT topic
-* debug: this variable enables debug mode with increased logging
+* `debug:` this variable enables debug mode with increased logging (default: false)

+All variables are optional, e.g. in case you only want MQTT monitoring and Gotify notifications, include only those blocks.
+Where indicated above, default values will be used.

 Once you created a configuration file, Janitor can be launched as follows: